Archived Knowledge Base articles from T.I. Performance.

 EA-AU Falcon Power Steering Pressure Switch3/8″-24 UNF

-EA-BF Falcon 4 Speed BTR Auto Transmission Cooler FittingsM16 x 1.5 in the factory hard line adapter, pr
+EA-BF Falcon 4 Speed BTR Auto Transmission Cooler FittingsM16 x 1.5 in the factory hard line adapter, or

 1/4″ NPT directly into the BTR